anhaidgroup/sparkly/doc/install-single-machine-windowsOS.md

 You should see one of the following:

 1. A list of installed WSL distributions (it will start with “Windows Subsystem for Linux Distributions:”).
-   - If Ubuntu appears in the list, complete Step 1.2, and skip Step 1.3.
+   - If Ubuntu appears in the list, complete Step 1.2, skip Step 1.3, and complete Steps 1.4 and 1.5 before proceeding to Step 2.
-   - If you see a list but Ubuntu is not included, complete Steps 1.2 and 1.3.
+   - If you see a list but Ubuntu is not included, complete Steps 1.2, 1.3, 1.4, and 1.5 before proceeding to Step 2.
 2. A message indicating no distributions are installed (e.g., “Windows Subsystem for Linux has no installed distributions”).
-   - In this case, complete Steps 1.2 and 1.3.
+   - In this case, complete Steps 1.2, 1.3, 1.4, and 1.5 before proceeding to Step 2.

 #### Step 1.2: Setting the default WSL Version